qwell/disorder-in-the-court/README.md

 Many courts configured CMS360 to disallow document viewing altogether, making it very difficult to guess document IDs, so it is unclear whether documents could be viewed if document IDs were discovered.
 Many courts also require a login to view cases, so it is not known whether those courts allowed viewing images.

 - [CVE-2023-6341](https://nvd.nist.gov/vuln/detail/CVE-2023-6341): Catalis (previously Icon Software) CMS 360 allows a remote, unauthenticated attacker to view sensitive court documents by modifying document and other identifiers in URLs.
 The impact varies based on the intention and configuration of a specific CMS360 installation.

+### Henschen & Associates – CaseLook

+Document URLs were obfuscated using a bizarre format that interposed parts of the case number with a hexadecimal docket ID that started at zero and incremented for every document in the case, the length of the docket ID in hexadecimal, the size of the file in hexadecimal, and the length in hexadecimal of the size of the file in hexadecimal.
+The only information an attacker wouldn't know is the size of the file.
+A brute force was possible, however, the enumerable space grew with each page in the document.

+The bigger problem was the way documents were served to the user.
+When a user requests a document URL, a copy of the file is placed into a cache directory before being served to the user.
+Files in the cache directory were stored with incrementing numeric filenames that ranged from 0 to 32,767 (for reference: the Super Nintendo, released in 1991, can count to 65,535).
+The counter incremented in an unknown way over time and was also incremented by 8 each time a new document was requested.
+If an attacker were to scan those filenames, they would have eventually discover documents, including those with restrictions.

+Although Henschen & Associates eventually fixed the vulnerability, they did not ever respond to reports.
+This type of behavior is disrespectful to reporters of vulnerabilities and should give customers pause; if no response is received, future reporters may instead decide to sell, exploit, or immediately publish their discoveries.

 ### Tyler Technologies – Court Case Management Plus